unitedartistsinstitute/Multiple-Natural-Intelligences-Diagnose/README.md

 # Multiple-Natural-Intelligences-Diagnose
-The objective of this activity is to provide a diagnose on multiple natural intelligences providing detailed descriptions of the three dominant natural intelligences
+The objective of this activity is to provide a diagnose on multiple natural intelligences giving detailed descriptions of the three dominant natural intelligences